Enterprise-CMCS/cmcs-eregulations/README.md

 git clone git@github.com:Enterprise-CMCS/cmcs-eregulations.git
 ```

-## Create your Dockerfile

-- Create the Dockerfile
+## Create the Dockerfile

 ```
 cd solution
 cp Dockerfile.template Dockerfile
 ```

-- Update the Dockerfile with correct environment variables values

-## Running eRegs

-A lot of tasks for local development can be accessed through the Makefile.
-Running `make` will provide some information about the available tasks.

-For example:
+The Dockerfile has several environment variables.
+For local development, you can leave them blank to use default values.

+## Run the application

+To start a local Docker environment and load a few parts of 42 CFR and 45 CFR:

 ```
 cd solution
 make local
 ```

-## Create static assets
+Create static assets to give the site the proper CSS files, including the admin panel:

-Running this will create all the static assets so that the admin page
-has the proper CSS files to display properly.

 ```
 cd solution
 make local.collectstatic
 ```

-Will start a local Docker environment and load parts of Title 42 into it.

 Proceed to <http://localhost:8000> in your browser to see the results.

+Run `make watch-all` to automatically compile your local changes to SCSS and JS so that you can see them in your browser.

-`make local.createadmin` will create an admin superuser for the admin portion of the site.
+Run `make local.createadmin` to create an admin superuser for the admin portion of the site.
 Proceed to <http://localhost:8000/admin> to access the admin portion and login with the credentials you created in the previous step.

+You can run `make` to learn about other available tasks.
+For example:

-`make local.seed` will load data from the fixtures folder setting up a usable amount of data for local use.
+`make local.seed` will load data from the fixtures folder, setting up some sample data for local use.
 This data is not maintained and should not be relied on for any purpose other than development.

 `make local.stop` will cause the running Docker processes to stop without losing data.

 `make local.clean` will remove the local environment completely, useful when you want to start fresh.

-## Update CSS for admin site

-To change the styling of the admin site, add custom style rules to `solution/ui/regulations/css/admin/custom_admin.css`.

-To see the changes on the admin site, run `make local.collectstatic`.
-This will update/create the CSS files in the `solution/static-assets/css/admin` directory.

-You will need to restart the local environment to see the changes.
-The Makefile will automatically move those files to the correct location where `STATIC_ROOT` is defined.
-This is the location where Django will look for static files.

-## Testing eRegs
+## Run tests

 #### Testing setup